practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 I think you can guess what happened next: within a couple of hours, I not only fully understood Rich Hickey's implementation, but I had also learned dozens upon dozens of Clojure features, including a few that have no direct analogue in Ruby.
-While it may have a result of motivation due to frustration driven development, I was genuinely surprised at what a great way this was to learn a new language while also studying a programming problem that I was interested in.
+While it may have been a result of frustration driven development, I was genuinely surprised at what a great way this was to learn a new language while also studying a programming problem that I was interested in.